-I'm glad that the Coyotes changed their title from Phoenix to Arizona in 2014.
+The change to Arizona Coyotes is a welcomed one in my opinion.
 It really should have been done in 2003 when they moved out of Phoenix.
 Even though the team suffers from having a lot of visiting fans in the house, it doesn't seem to affect the Coyotes fans that are there.
 Coyote fans are passionate about this team, and more people are becoming fans the longer the team has success and makes the playoffs.

 The Glendale Arena was built as a multi-purpose facility opening December 23, 2003.
 Its primary tenant is the NHL's Phoenix Coyotes.
 Naming rights were granted in 2006 changing the name of the structure to the Jobing.com Arena.